Brijesh001st/Brijesh001st/README.md

 - 👋 Hi, I’m @Brijesh001st
 - 👀 I’m interested in MERN Stack Dev .
-- 🌱 Currently , I'm in Final year of my engineering in IT
+- 🌱 Currently , I'm in Final year of my engineering in IT.
-- 💞️ I’m looking to for an opportunity in web development where I can learn new technologies and utilise my skills.
 - 📫 How to reach me : [Linkedln](https://www.linkedin.com/in/brijesh-yadav-001st/)

 <!---